William Meggitt: World War I

-He then trained as a pilot, and was appointed a flying officer on 8 June 1917.
+He then trained as a pilot, and was appointed a Flying Officer on 8 June 1917.
 Promoted to lieutenant on 1 July, he was posted to No. 22 Squadron RFC, flying the two-seater Bristol Fighter.
 He gained his fifth aerial victory on 10 October, destroying an Albatros D.V over Moorslede with observer Air Mechanic 1st Class Arch Whitehouse.
-The next day, with Captain F. A. Durrad as his observer he drove down another D.V.
+The next day, with Captain Francis Albert Durrad as his observer he drove down another D.V.